-The Australia Telescope National Facility is one of the world's most advanced radio astronomy facilities, and the only one of its kind in the southern hemisphere.
+Our Australia Telescope National Facility (ATNF) is one of the world's most advanced radio astronomy facilities, and the only one of its kind in the southern hemisphere.

 With a unique view of the southern hemisphere sky across a broad spectrum of radio frequencies, the ATNF occupies an important place in international radio astronomy.

-It is made up of radio telescopes at three observatories in New South Wales:
+It is made up of four radio telescopes:

 - a set of six 22-metre diameter antennas near Narrabri, called the Australia Telescope Compact Array

 - a single 22-metre antenna near Coonabarabran, known as the Mopra radio telescope.